ResponsiblyAI/learn/index.md

 **Format.** The teaching is based on the [*signature pedagogy*](https://wiki.ubc.ca/Signature_Pedagogies) of each discipline; [*case-studies*](https://casestudies.law.harvard.edu/the-case-study-teaching-method/) for Law and *iterated and interactive research of data* (e.g., with Jupyter Notebook) for Data Science.
 These two pedagogies are being used in every class, accessible to all of the students, and integrated together.

-**Tasks, Project and Evaluation.** Every class is built around one central task that requires integration of law and data science perspectives.
+**Assignments, Final Project and Evaluation.**

+Every class is built around one central task that requires integration of law and data science perspectives.
 The tasks are performed  in teams which will be formed before the start of the course.
 Each team consists of students from both disciplines.

-Teams will present their work at least twice during the course, and all of the teams are required to submit a memo/presentation and a Jupyter Notebook at the end of each class.
+The teams students will present their work at least twice during the course, and all of the teams are required to submit a one-pager memo or a presentation of a few slides at the end of each class.

-In their final project, the teams will be asked to develop a new case-study which makes use of data sets and data science techniques to demonstrate a legal\ethical dilemma regarding responsible AI, Law and Society.
+In their final project, the teams will be asked to develop a new case-study which makes use of data sets and data science techniques to demonstrate a legal\ethical dilemma regarding Responsible AI, Law, Ethics and Society.

-The evaluation criteria  will be focused on the integration of the law and data science perspectives.
+The assignments and the final project will be evaluated primarily on the quality of integration between the law and data science perspectives.